With all the difficulties that confront the players of wheelchair tennis, we find them in love with the sport. So, what are the basics of this game?

 Who can play tennis wheelchair?

 Classification in wheelchair tennis is based on the principle that an athlete has a permanent impairment.
-This impairment must be medically diagnosed physical.
+This impairment must be medically diagnosed physically.

-So, quad division is where players play with a disability of three limbs or more.
+So, a quad division is where players play with a disability of three limbs or more.

-Actually, there are three major differences between wheelchair tennis and the able-bodied tennis.
+Actually, there are three major differences between wheelchair tennis and able-bodied tennis.

 First, there’s a rule difference: a wheelchair tennis player gets two bounces.
 The first bounce must land in the boundaries of the court.
 The second bounce can land anywhere.